SuryaCS719/SuryaCS719/README.md

 - **Junior Software Engineer Intern @ Phoenix Global (April 2023 - June 2023)**
   - Developed and deployed a machine learning-based movie recommendation system with 90%+ accuracy.
   - Actively participated in code reviews, reducing post-deployment bugs by 10%.
-  - Received the Star Intern Award for contributions and teamwork.

 ## 🏆 Projects